civiform/civiform/cloud/deploys/bin/azure/README.md

 # azure/bin
-This directory includes a scripts to help with setting up the staging or production environment
+This directory includes scripts to help with managing staging and production environments in Azure.

 ## Bastion instance